OPEN-NEXT/OKH-LOSH/OKH-LOSH.md

 - `organization` [string]
   - organization of the licensor
 - `readme` [file-path]
-  - relative or absolute path to the readme file
+  - repo-relative path or URL to the README file
   - e.g. `README.md`
 - `contribution-guide` [file-path]
-  - relative or absolute path to the contribution guide
+  - repo-relative path or URL to the contribution guide
   - e.g. `CONTRIBUTING.md`
 - `image` [file-path]
-  - relative or absolute path to one (!) representative image of the OSH module
+  - repo-relative path or URL to one (!) representative image of the OSH module
 - **`documentation-language`** [string]
   - IETF BCP 47 language tag for the language in which the documentation is written
 - `technology-readiness-level` [string]